HOME—US Scouting—Boy Scouts of America

 Girls in the BSA

 - Note that as of 2019, the BSA offers either coed or separate single-gender programs for both boys and girls from Kindergarten through age 20.
+And the separate single-gender programs are gradually being updated to be truly coed.
 [The unrelated Girl Scouts of the USA continues to offer separate, girl-only programs.]

 - Cub Scouts opened to girls in 2018.
 Cub Scout packs can choose to be for boys only, for girls only, or mixed.
-Each den in a mixed pack must be single-gender, though such dens may meet together.
-BSA officially refers to mixed-gender packs as 'family' packs.
+Dens in a mixed pack ("family pack") can be any combination of single-gender and coed dens.
+Coed dens (called "family dens") were officially allowed starting mid-2023; to date, only AOL (fifth grade) dens must be single-gender.
 All Cub Scout handbooks and program materials have been re-written to include gender-neutral terminology and photos of boy and girl Cub Scouts.

 - Scout troops (formerly called Boy Scouting, now called Scouts BSA) opened to girls in 2019.
-Troops can be for boys only or girls only, but not mixed.
+Troops can be for boys only or girls only, but not mixed (but a fully coed pilot program is being tested during 2024-25; coed troops will be called "combined troops").
 A boys troop and a girls troop at the same chartered organization are officially called 'linked' troops and can share the same troop number and be operated by a single troop committee.
 The girls' program is identical to the boys' program, using the same advancement requirements.
 The Scout Handbook has now been divided into two identical versions that differ only in having gender-specific photos and drawings: the Scouts BSA Handbook for Girls, released in late January, 2019, and the Scouts BSA Handbook for Boys, released in January 2020.
 Now all youth members in troops are referred to as 'Scouts'.
-Note that the national organization is not changing its corporate name and remains the Boy Scouts of America.

 - BSA indicates that there are about 150 000 girls in both Cub Scouts BSA and Scouts BSA (they don't break down the numbers).
 This means that roughly 7.6% of the youth of both programs are girls.